ClickerMonkey/vue-fiery/README.md

 ```

 Each record of the array will contain a `.uid` property.
 This helps identify
-what firestore database the document is stored, and in what collection.
+what firestore database the document is stored, in what collection, and with which options

 ```json
 [